-That's more or less the family unit that two couples—Jaco and Sjoerd, and Daantje and Dewi—have decided upon.
-The four have known each other for ten years, and have been considering the possibility of having a child together for about six.
-That possibility is going to become a reality this week, when Daantje gives birth.
+That's more or less the family unit that Jaco (35) and Sjoerd (27), and Daantje (30) and Dewi (29) have decided upon.
+The two couples have known each other for ten years, and have been considering the possibility of having a child together for about six.
+That's about to become a reality this week, when Daantje gives birth.

-"Jaco and I have been married for eight years now.
+"Jaco and I have been together for about eight years now.
 Unfortunately we can't marry Sean as well, otherwise we'd have done it in a heartbeat," says Sjoerd.

-"Five parents with equal rights and responsibilities, divided across two households—those are the terms of the agreement that we all signed and had notarized," says Dewi.
+"Five parents with equal rights and responsibilities, divided across two households – those are the terms of the agreement that we all signed and had notarised," says Dewi.
 They had to do this because, legally speaking, the Netherlands isn't quite ready for multi-parenthood just yet.
 A child can still only have a maximum of two legal parents and, in a marriage, those parents are usually the biological mother and her husband or wife.
 However, the biological mother is also allowed to appoint someone else as the second legal parent.

 "We wanted to make sure that there was one legal parent in both households, because we're splitting the upbringing equally," explains Dewi.

-"The advantage of that is that us men can take our son on vacation without customs stopping us for traveling with a child that, legally speaking, isn't ours," agrees Sjoerd.
+"The advantage of that is that if us men can take our son on vacation, without customs stopping us for travelling with a child that, legally speaking, isn't ours," agrees Sjoerd.

-"If Daantje and I go traveling with our son, we will need an official permission slip from Jaco, because the baby will have his last name," continues Dewi.
+"If Daantje and I go travelling with our son, we will need an official permission slip from Jaco, because the baby will have his last name," continues Dewi.

 When I ask whether it was difficult to come up with a first name that they all liked, Dewi assures me that it wasn't but they'd rather keep the name to themselves.
 "We'd already settled on a name before we were even pregnant."

 The legal aspects of multi-parenthood are complicated enough as it is, but what about the practical side?
-Who had to sleep with whom?
+Who had to sleep with who?